 In 2011 Annie Wright's first students earned the International Baccalaureate (IB) diploma.
 The Day School is currently in the process of adapting the IB Primary Years Programme and IB Middle Years Programme.

 Annie Wright Upper School is an all-girls day and boarding school offering the prestigious IB Diploma Programme.
 The boarding program has a 5- and 7-day program and caters to girls from all over the world.

 Annie Wright Day School:

-The Upper School fields competitive teams in volleyball, basketball, crew, track, tennis and golf.
+The Upper School fields competitive teams in volleyball, basketball, track, tennis and golf.
 Girls wishing to participate in other sports can do so at the closest high school offering a team.
 Annie Wright currently holds the state 1A championship in 400 meters women's track, and also had state showings in volleyball, golf, and tennis during the past academic year.
-Its volleyball team has qualified for the state championships for four consecutive years (2006-2009).
+Its volleyball team has qualified for the state championships for several years.

 Mary McCarthy (author; 1912-1989),

 Text from this biography licensed under creative commons license